dwrensha/gj/README.md

 into Rust.

 A GJ event loop allows you to register callbacks to be executed when nonblocking IO completes.
-You can have many theads, each with their own GJ event loop.
+You can have many threads, each with their own GJ event loop.
 A single event loop runs on a single thread, so you can share mutable data between callbacks without any need for mutexes or atomics.